Sp0k/Sp0kHud/README.md

 - Allows HUD offset customization with `hudX` and `hudY`
 - Hides the custom HUD when the vanilla F3 debug screen is open
 - Moves the equipment HUD down when active status effects are visible to avoid overlap
+- Indicate when the player is in a slime chunk

 ## Configuration